Flood Insurance Outside the SFHA

 Do I need flood insurance in Zone X?

 Flood insurance is not federally required in Zone X, but it is strongly recommended.
-About 25% of all NFIP flood claims come from properties outside the Special Flood Hazard Area.
+Over 40% of all NFIP flood claims come from properties outside the Special Flood Hazard Area.
 Homeowner's insurance does not cover flood damage, so without a separate flood policy, you would bear the full cost of any flood damage.

 How much does flood insurance cost in Zone X?